HristoDimitrovv/terraform-project/README.md

 terraform plan
 terraform apply
 ```
-5. Here again uncomment the backend config found in "/providers.tf" and run again "terraform init" in order to sent the tfstate file to the S3 bucket.
+5. Here again uncomment the backend config found in "providers.tf" and run again "terraform init" in order to sent the tfstate file to the S3 bucket.
 Note that if you have changed the name of the S3 bucket found in the Networking and Services part, you will need to specify this name in the "providers.tf" file in the "backend s3" and also in the "data.tf" file in the "backend s3" part.